ministryofjustice/cloud-platform-how-out-of-date-are-we/reports/helm-releases/README.md

 You can see from the codebase, a number of environment variables are required to run the program.
 These are:

-- AWS creds
+- AWS creds (region, aws_role_arn & the long lived secret keys are pulled at runtime)

-- bucket - The bucket name that hosts the json we will display.
+- hoodaw bucket - The bucket name that hosts the json we will display.

+- kubeconfig bucket - The bucket name to pullthe kubeconfig from

 - ctxLive/ctxManager - Context used to switch clusters